Late-transition vs smooth $H(z)$ deformation models for the resolution of the Hubble crisis: Analysis of the Dark Energy Models including the Local Measurement

 We repeat the analysis for the models in question including the latest SH0ES measurement, $H_0 = 73.2 \pm 1.3 \, \mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$ \cite{Riess:2020fzl}, instead of the local prior on $M$ of Eq.~\eqref{Mprior} that was adopted in Section~\ref{secgau}.
 This is done in order to show that, despite the strong constraining nature of the SH0ES measurement, the obtained absolute magnitude $M$ for smooth $H(z)$ deformation models are inconsistent with the measured Cepheid absolute magnitude $M_c=-19.24 \pm 0.04 \, \mathrm{mag}$ of Eq.~\eqref{Mprior}.
 It is worth stressing that it is preferable to adopt the local prior on $M$ for the following reasons \citep{Camarena:2021jlr}: i) one avoids double counting low-$z$ supernova, ii) the statistical information on $M$ is included in the analysis, iii) one avoids adopting a low-$z$ cosmography, with possibly wrong parameters, in the analysis.

 Repeating the MCMC analysis and using the same likelihoods described in Section \ref{sec:lwmptdat}, we obtain the constraints on cosmological parameters for all the models as shown in Table \ref{tab:bfallwRiess}.
 The corresponding $68.3 \%$--$95.5 \%$ confidence contours of the common parameters of the models are illustrated in Fig.~\ref{fig:contours_Mpr2}.
+Constraints for the $LMT$ and $LwMT$ models have been not included in Fig. \ref{fig:contours_Mpr2}, instead we show those constraints in Fig. \ref{fig:contours_H0_2}.

 Clearly, all of the considered models (except the models with transitions) tend to prefer a significantly lower value for $M$ (which is considered to be constant) compared to $M_c$.
 This is also evident in Fig.~\ref{fig:mzplt}, where the best fit absolute magnitude $M$ of the binned Pantheon data is shown.
 In particular, in the case where no prior on $M$ is imposed, two of the considered models, \ie $w$CDM and CPL, produce a $H_0$ best fit value that is inconsistent with the SH0ES measurement \cite{Riess:2020fzl} at more than $2.4\sigma$.
 Regarding the $LwMT$ with $(z_t \geq 0.01)$, even with the SH0ES measurement, the best fit value of $a_t$ parameter remains unaffected, continuing to favor a transition at very low redshifts.
 Conclusively, even though the majority of dark energy models discussed in this work (except PEDE and $LMT$) display a better quality of fit to the data than that of \lcdm (cyan row of Table \ref{tab:bfallwRiess}), they fail to give an $M$ value consistent with the $M_c$ measurement (except the $LwMT$ and $LMT$ models) despite the fact that some of them (such as PEDE) provide a $H_0$ measurement, that is consistent with the SH0ES measurement at the $1\sigma$ level.